golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/executing-tasks.md

 ![BeforeEach](/before_log.png)

-Log from this example shows that even if the provider `imapp1019_2.h` eventually was used to execute 3 tasks, it uploaded the log only once.
-Its output file downloaded after the last task was executed contained the following:
+The log from this example shows that even if the provider `imapp1019_2.h` was eventually used to execute 3 tasks, it uploaded the log only once.
+Its output file - downloaded after the last task was executed - contained the following:

 ```